By Ben Bagley

 Harvesting Eternal Fruit

-I am so thankful to have had the privilege of serving the LORD during India Connection’s annual Medical Mission trip in January.
+I am so thankful to have had the privilege of serving the LORD during India Connection’s annual Medical trip in January.

 We didn’t count each decision and sinner’s prayer prayed, but we were able to lead many to Christ, around twenty five.
 Amanda Sudore, and Deb Hosmer did a great job sharing the gospel and praying for the needs of the people.
 Thank the LORD for them, and the great work He did.